 Located in the Octavia Lab on LL2 at Central Library, the DIY Memory Lab contains archival grade equipment for digitizing personal archival collections.
 The DIY Digital Memory Lab can digitize multiple formats of material, including:

 - Super 8 and 8mm film (picture only, no audio)

 - DV and MiniDV (SP)

 - Reel to reel audio tape

-To use the DIY Memory Lab, patrons must have a Los Angeles Public Library card in good standing, attend an orientation, read and agree to Octavia Lab policies, sign a release form, and make a reservation.
+To use the DIY Memory Lab, patrons must have a Los Angeles Public Library card in good standing, attend an an online orientation, read and agree to Octavia Lab policies, sign a release form, and make a reservation.